The following professionals lent their expertise to this article:

 Online and hybrid programs can be more affordable, which is reflected in their tuition cost.
 Plus, students can save on transportation costs and might be able to better balance online or hybrid programs with work, making it a better option overall for their finances.
 It’s important to note that some schools might charge an additional technology or distance-learning fee.

-How to Reduce the Cost of an Online LPN Program
+Strategies for Lowering the Cost of an Online MPH

 You can lower the cost of most high-quality LPN programs with financial planning.
 In addition to attending an affordable school like the ones ranked above, a number of creative ways to reduce the cost of your education are available.